The Holocaust in Turkey

 Archbishop Roncalli

-The Apostolic Delegate in Turkey, Archbishop Roncalli (who became Pope John XXIII) attempted to assit Hungarian Jews.
+The Apostolic Delegate in Turkey, Archbishop Roncalli (who would become Pope John XXIII) attempted to assit Hungarian Jews.
 He convinced the the Sisters of Sion order of nuns to use their network in Eastern Europe to assit the Jewish Agency pass messages, clothing and food to Jews to Hungarian Jews.
 Other Vatican couriers going from Istanbul to Eastern Europe did the same at Roncalli's urging.
 He sent false Certificates of Conversion to Hungarian Jews to help save the Hungarian Jews.
 [Shaw]

 Blood for Goods (1944)